ripienaar/free-for-dev/README.md

   * [GitBook](https://www.gitbook.com/) — Platform for capturing and documenting technical knowledge — from product docs to internal knowledge bases and APIs.
 Free plan for individual developers.
   * [transfernow](https://www.transfernow.net/) — simplest, fastest and safest interface to transfer and share files.
 Send photos, videos and other large files without a manditory subscription.
   * [paste.sh](https://paste.sh/) — This is a JavaScript and the Crypto based simple paste site.
   * [Revolt.chat](https://revolt.chat/) — An OpenSource alternative for[Discord](https://discord.com/), that respects your privacy.
 It also have most proprietary features from discord for free.
 Revolt is a all in one application that is secure and fast, while being 100% free. every features are free.
 They also have (official & unofficial) plugins support unlike most main-stream chatting applications.
+  * [Tencent RTC](https://trtc.io/) — Tencent Real-Time Communication (TRTC) offers solutions for group audio/video calls.10,000 free minutes/month for the first year.

 **[⬆️ Back to Top](#table-of-contents)**